PurrCoding/cinema/README.md

 >
 > -- <cite>[pixelTail Games](https://github.com/pixeltailgames/)</cite>

-This is the unofficial successor of the discontinued [Cinema](https://github.com/pixeltailgames/cinema) addon, the focus here is to keep the Cinema gamemode alive and enrich it with new features.
+This is the unofficial successor of the defunct [Cinema](https://github.com/pixeltailgames/cinema) addon, the focus here is to keep the Cinema gamemode alive and enrich it with new features.

 #### Features ####
 * All previous known featuers